 Created as a feature garden for the show, it highlights the issue of the decline in the UK’s wildlife.
 There are 3 separate gardens depicted within it, all of which provide a haven for wildlife.

 The idea behind the garden is to encourage neighbours to work together and support wildlife.
 This is because recent research indicates that private gardens in Britain cover an area bigger than all of the country’s nature reserves combined.

-The garden represents 3 different gardens belonging to 3 different families that contain wildlife corridors.
-These allow insects, birds and animals to travel between the gardens.
+The garden represents 3 different gardens belonging to 3 different families.
+Each garden is connected to the next through a series of wildlife corridors.
+The idea is that they allow insects, birds and animals to travel between the gardens.

-The first garden has a cottage feel to it with a wildflower meadow to encourage wildlife alongside a small table and chairs that are surrounded by bug hotels, bird feeders and bird boxes.
+The first garden has a cottage feel to it with a wildflower meadow.
+This is to encourage wildlife and it also features a small table and chairs that are surrounded by bug hotels, bird feeders and bird boxes.
 It is designed to encourage people to let their gardens grow wild to increase the diversity of plants.
-It also shows us how we can easily provide homes for bugs and birds.
+It also shows how we can easily provide homes for bugs and birds.

-The second garden encourages us to allow weeds as contains a lawn with daisies and clover which are nectar-rich plants for bees.
+The second garden contains a lawn with daisies and clover.
+These are nectar-rich plants for bees.
+However these plants are normally considered weeds but this garden is encouraging us to allow them to grow.
 It also features a curved dry-stone bench to encourage bugs to nest.
 At the back of the garden there is a small pond that trickles as a steam into the next door garden and provides drinking water for wildlife.